ISDN & PSTN Switch Off

 This means you’ll also need to assess whether your internet connection is stable enough to support IP telecoms technology.

-If your internet connection needs upgrading, it might be time to switch to a fiber optic connection or Ethernet-based leased line.
+If your internet connection needs upgrading, it might be time to switch to a fibre optic connection or Ethernet-based leased line.

 How long does it take to switch over?